ZhangWan-byte/ZhangWan-byte.github.io/index.md

 - _Wir müssen wissen.
 Wir werden wissen._ (David Hilbert)
 - _Of all things the measure is man, of the things that are, that they are, and of things that are not, that they are not._ (Protagoras)
-- _A mathematician is a device for turning coffee into theorems._ (Alfréd Rényi)
+- _A mathematician is a machine for turning coffee into theorems._ (Alfréd Rényi)
 - _I turn coffee into nothing.
 I'm not a mathematician :-)_ (Zhang Wan)

 <!-- {% include_relative _includes/publications.md %} -->